sangeon-ahn/sangeon-ahn/README.md

 ### Hi there 👋
 Hello I am sangeon Ahn!
-I’m currently studying SpringBoot and fundamental CS like DesignPattern & Network & Operationg System.
+I’m currently studying SpringBoot and fundamental CS like DesignPattern & Network & Operating System.
 I want to be backend developer or cloud engineer.

 <!--
 💪Skills